diogocp/secpassman/README.md

 ./gradlew :server:run
 ```

-The server listens on port 4567.
+The server listens on port 4567 by default.

 Client